"Lost" returns tonight! To celebrate, I'm repeating a previous "Thursday Thirteen" in which I listed 13 reasons why I love the show:

 1) It keeps you guessing.--If you saw this season's finale, you know what I mean.
 What could POSSIBLY be going on?
-I can't wait till February (what a long wait!) to find out.
+(I guess I'll find out--at least partially!--tonight!)

 2) Those jaw-dropping moments. --Remember when you first saw John Locke's circumstances before crashing on the island?
 Remember the first time we "saw" Jacob?
 Remember, again, the very end of this season's finale?
 Those "whoaaa" moments remind you of what a terrific show this really is.

-3) Matthew Fox as Jack--I personally believe Fox should have been nominated in the best actor in a drama category.
+3) Matthew Fox as Jack--I personally believe Fox should have been nominated in the best actor in a drama category (in last year's Emmys).
 There were so many instances this season of great acting on the part of Fox.
 Remember the look on his face when he saw Kate and Sawyer through the video monitor?
 That moment alone was worth an Emmy nomination.

 4) Michael Emerson as Ben--Yeah, we can't stand Ben, but don't we love to hate him?
 Emerson has to be one of the best actors on television.
-His Emmy nomination is well-deserved.
+His Emmy nomination was well-deserved.

 5) Josh Holloway as Sawyer--How many times have you gotten a good chuckle out of Sawyer's nicknames and pop culture references?

 6) Terry O'Quinn as John Locke--Yes, John Locke is often strange and his actions inexplicable--take his behavior in the finale.
 What's up with that?
-Still, he's one of my favorite characters...and I also believe his Emmy nomination is well-deserved.
+Still, he's one of my favorite characters...and I also believe his (2007) Emmy award is well-deserved.

 7) Naveen Andrews as Sayid--The character of Sayid has probably done more good for Iraqi PR than anything the UN could come up with.
 Face it, there are many, many wonderful Iraqi people, and the character of Sayid is very appealing.